JesusDBS/Clean-Folder-Script/README.md

 **Note**: If you don't want to delete the folders contained in the folder to be cleaned make sure `remove_folders_too` key is set to `false`.

 ## Contributing
 This project is open to improvements.
-If you think you can improve this project, please make a pull request explaining your changes and why they are worth to be integrated..
+If you think you can improve this project, please make a pull request explaining your changes and why they are worth to be integrated.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)